 Hold the camera down or even place it on the floor, then, stand on top and peek at the camera.
 This is a good selfie pose for single portraits or groups.

-Remember to use your smartphone or camera’s self-timer feature.
+Remember to use your smartphone or camera’s self-timer feature for better Instagram pictures.

 5. Spread out the group

 When you’re taking a selfie with your family or a group of friends, try to spread everyone out.

 You can either set the camera up on a tripod, or stay at the front holding the camera, then let the others populate the scene.
 This way, you’ll have a fun and dynamic photo, such as in the impromptu swimsuit photoshoot pose above!

 Who is as popular in social media as cats and dogs?
 Let’s face it, a furry friend is not only adorable, but it also shows a part of your personal life – this always makes a photo more honest and engaging.

 There are many ways to successfully pose with your pet: you can crouch and hold it, carry it in your arms, or sit together on the couch.
 It all depends on the size of your pet!

 7. Stand where you find good light